 Like many of the survival games in this list, Scum is starting out life in Steam Early Access, which means two things: it’s still quite shonky, and there are heaps of features yet to be added to the game.
 But even early into its life there is plenty to enjoy about this detailed survival game set on a maximum security prison island.

-What makes it stand out among its peers is an incredibly fastidious metabolism sim that fully tracks what you eat, drink, and excrete.
+What makes it stand out among its peers is an incredibly fastidious metabolism system which makes Scum a sort of simulation game that fully tracks what you eat, drink, and excrete.
 Eat many more calories than you’re burning off and you’ll get fatter, eat less than what you’re burning off and you’ll have no energy and gradually lose weight.
 But it’s a lot more complicated than that: you’ll have to watch your vitamin levels, stomach, intestine, bladder, and colon volume, and ensure that you eat well in advance of needing energy as it takes time for your body to process anything you put into it.
 Scum puts the hunger and thirst mechanics of other survival games to shame.
 There are rewards for taking care of your body, too, as a fitter characters deal more melee damage, run faster, and possess better weapon handling than their emaciated or overweight counterparts.

 ARK: Survival Evolved

 Ark isn’t just the best dinosaur survival game you can buy, it’s arguably the greatest dino game ever made.
 After all, prehistoric beasties make everything better.
-Like bacon and Nutella, it’s a known fact that adding dinosaurs instantly improves everything by several hundred percent.
-This is exactly what Studio Wildcard did with Ark: Survival Evolved.
-At its core it’s a survival game that fills every edge of the template: punch trees to get wood, use wood to build shelter, kill animals to find food, inevitably die because you forgot to drink water.
+It’s a survival game that fills every edge of the template: punch trees to get wood, use wood to build shelter, kill animals to find food, inevitably die because you forgot to drink water.
 Yet Ark transcends the typical survival game pattern by including leathery leviathans that both want to hunt and eat you, but with some perseverance, you can also tame and ride.
+What’s more, cold wars rage between mega tribes as they seek dominance over their world.
+Master builders push the limits of creation in a survival game.
+Dedicated players rack up years of playtime.

 Everything Ark does is rock-solid.
 The survival elements may be similar to what you’ve played before, but they’re the bedrock for the game’s more ambitious elements (and a strong Ark mods scene).
 Your character has RPG-like stats, and you can head into the world to hunt sci-fi secrets that offer a little more incentive to play rather than just ‘stay alive’.

 The one that kicked it all off.
-This shuffling undead treat remains the king of zombie survival games.
+This shuffling undead treat remains one of the best zombie games and survival games.
+In other words, it’s the king of zombie survival games.
 By today’s standards, DayZ could even be considered one of the leanest virtual survivors, with barely any crafting to speak of, and no objectives beyond staying alive.
 Food and water are vitally important, and getting sick can quickly kill you should you fail to pay attention to your symptoms.
 Walking without shoes cuts and infects your feet, and blood transfusions of the wrong type will see you slip away for good.

 If you’re content with fighting against disease, bodily functions, and zombies who occasionally phase through walls, you’ll get to DayZ’s best feature: exploration.
 The world of Chernarus is a Soviet wasteland, and Bohemia has captured that Eastern Bloc atmosphere with the towns and villages around the map.
 DayZ’s forests feel genuinely life-like rather than being man-made imitations, while there’s a true sense of isolation out in the wilderness.